 For the salad, there is a lot of wiggle room in terms of what veggies and fruits you use.
 But first, let's start with the shrimp.

-- Green Leaf Lettuce- We prefer romaine or butter lettuces.
+Green Leaf Lettuce- We prefer romaine or butter lettuce.
 You can use any lettuce you like but spinach, napa cabbage, and other light leaves work better than strong flavors like arugula or kale.

-- Scallions- I prefer scallions on this dish.
+Scallions- I prefer scallions on this dish.
 But red onion works as well.
+You can cut the scallions in a variety of ways to make them extra pretty.

 This salad is very simple to make but here are a few tips and tricks.